ecos-platypus/shim-review/README.md

 We use the Dockerfile that is part of our shim-review repository for the build.
 The installed program versions are listed in the shim build log (they are printed to stdout via `dpkg -l`).

-We want to prevent third parties from launching their `MokManager` and `fallback` binaries via our shim and therefore set `ENABLE_SHIM_CERT=1` for the build.
-With this setting, dynamic keys are generated during the build and used to sign the `MokManager` and `fallback` binaries.
-The public portion of the dynamic keys are compiled into the shim so that it only loads these signed binaries as `MokManager` and `fallback`.
-As these keys differ for each build, the shim binary is not completely reproducible.
-However, the diff is small and only contains the embedded dynamic certificates.

 -------------------------------------------------------------------------------
 ### Which files in this repo are the logs for your build?
 This should include logs for creating the buildroots, applying patches, doing the build, creating the archives, etc.